ashattefeduni/2019algorithms/README.md

 We're going to explore the concept of algorithms further by looking at a game called _Pins_.

 - [Download and read the rules of Pins]
-- _Your instructor will spend a few minutes showing a demo of the game_
+- Your instructor will spend a few minutes showing a demo of the game.

 ![Image](img/robot.png)